TheNotary/ruby-gems/body.md

 ###### checkout g3: class gets own file

-I have to admit it's a bit weird having a two files named the same thing in a ruby application.
+I have to admit it's a bit weird having two files named the same thing in a ruby application.
 We can look at this of an instance where we named our gem wrong, or where we named our class wrong.
 Either way lets not think about it too much and get on with the workshop.

 Ok, before we can use this code from a Gemfile, we need to zip the package up into a `.gem` file.
 For this we use rake's builtin `build` command.